phuang1024/Discam/post/README.md

   Write the text `\n` to indicate a newline in the title value only.
 - Keys:
     - `title`: Title annotated at beginning.
     - `point`: Signifies a new point.
-Value should be two integers space separated, indicating the start and end frame of the point.
+      Value should be the start and end timestamps of the point in `H:M:S` format.
     - `line`: Annotation put at beginning of point.
     - `score`: Numerical score as `1`, `-1`. `+1` is OK too.
       `1` means "we" score a point, `-1` means "they" score a point.